Degrees Offered

-The greatest satisfaction may come from knowing that you, a radiologic technologist, through your ability and caring, have helped someone become healthy again.
+Salaries compare favorably with other allied health professions, and the greatest satisfaction comes from knowing that through your ability and caring, you’ve helped someone become healthy again.

-Southern offers an Associate of Science in Radiologic Technology, which leads to eligibility to write the American Registry of Radiologic Technology examination to become a registered technologist.
-Classes start annually each summer semester.
+MSSU offers an Associate of Science in Radiologic Technology, leading to eligibility for the American Registry of Radiologic Technology (ARRT) exam.
+Classes begin each summer semester.

 Goal 1: Students will develop communication skills enabling them to communicate with patients and healthcare providers.